Belarus entry requirements for Argentina passport holders

 Proof of departure from Belarus

-Immigration officers at Minsk National Airport routinely ask for a confirmed return or onward ticket.
-Have a printed copy or a screenshot ready on your phone.Recommended
+Immigration officers at Minsk National Airport routinely ask for a confirmed onward or return ticket.
+Have a printed or digital copy ready showing your departure from Belarus within the 90-day visa-free period.Recommended

 Proof of accommodation